KerryL/Converter/README.md

 Converter
 =========

-Unit converter application
+Converter is a customizable unit converter application.
+It is licesned under the MIT license.
 Please see the [wiki](https://github.com/KerryL/Converter/wiki/Home) for more detailed information.

 Converter is built on wxWidgets.
 It compiles and runs under both MSW and GTK.